 GeneCards Summary for PTPN21 Gene

 PTPN21 (Protein Tyrosine Phosphatase, Non-Receptor Type 21) is a Protein Coding gene.
-Diseases associated with PTPN21 include gastric lymphoma.
-Among its related pathways are PAK Pathway and Signaling events mediated by focal adhesion kinase.
+Diseases associated with PTPN21 include Gastric Lymphoma.
+Among its related pathways are Signaling events mediated by focal adhesion kinase and PAK Pathway.
 GO annotations related to this gene include phosphatase activity and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN14.